grburgess/popsynth/paper.md

 # Summary

-Simulating a population survey of fluxes and redshifts (distances) from an astrophysical population is a routine task. `popsynth` provides a generic, object-oriented framework to produce synthetic surveys from various distributions and luminosity functions, apply selection
+Simulating a survey of fluxes and redshifts (distances) from an astrophysical population is a routine task. `popsynth` provides a generic, object-oriented framework to produce synthetic surveys from various distributions and luminosity functions, apply selection